 The death of a business owner or partner can be an uncertain time for the life of a business.
-A buy-sell agreement can help protect you and your business from the effects of unintended or unwelcome transfers of ownership.
-It may also help protect your heirs, by giving them an opportunity to turn shares into cash.
+A buy-sell agreement can help protect your client's business from the effects of unintended or unwelcome transfers of ownership.
+It may also help protect their heirs, by providing an opportunity to turn inherited business shares into cash.
 In addition, many consider it important to develop a plan to help surviving family members or owners fund the transfer of ownership of the business.
-By purchasing a life insurance policy to fund your buy-sell agreement, you can help protect and extend the life of your business.
+By purchasing a life insurance policy to fund a buy-sell agreement, your clients can help protect and extend the life of their business.